 Fax: +27 (0)11 466 1577

 Send Enquiry | Company Information

-Johannesburg, South Africa, 23 August, 2018 - RS Components (RS), the trading brand of Electrocomponents plc (LSE:ECM), a global multi-channel distributor, has launched an IIoT (Industrial Internet of Things) development kit for the HARTING MICA (Modular Industry Computing Architecture) edge computer.
+Johannesburg, South Africa, 19 September 2018 - RS Components (RS), the trading brand of Electrocomponents plc (LSE:ECM), a global multi-channel distributor, has announced availability of the latest version of the Arduino Yún Linux-based board, delivering advanced network connections for IoT (Internet of Things) projects.

-The HARTING MICA CISS IIoT kit is now available from RS.
+The Arduino Yún rev. 2 is now available from RS.